Perturbative readout error mitigation for near term quantum computers: Recovering the probability all-zeros bitstring

 \section{Recovering the probability all-zeros bitstring}

-We first study a technique for complexity reduction in the particularly interesting case when we only need to determine the probability of the all-zeros bitstring $\pideal_0 = \Tr(|0^n\rangle \langle 0^n|\rho)$.
-This scenario is relevant for near term algorithms such as quantum kernel methods \cite{Schuld2019a,Havlicek2019a} and variational quantum compiling and quantum circuit learning \cite{Mitarai2018,Khatri_2019}.
+We first study a special case of our technique for complexity reduction when one only desires to determine the probability of the all-zeros bitstring $\pideal_0 = \Tr(|0^n\rangle \langle 0^n|\rho)$.
+This scenario is relevant for near term algorithms such as quantum kernel methods \cite{Schuld2019a,havlicek_2019}, dual-state purification \cite{huo_2022}, qubit assignment on hardware \cite{peters_2022}, and quantum circuit learning \cite{Mitarai2018,Khatri_2019}.
 In this context, \cref{eq:vanilla_inv} can be cast in the form of a dot product,

 where the vector $r \in \mathbb{R}^{2^n}$ is defined elementwise as $r_i = (\Ro^{-1})_{0i}$.
 One would expect that a simplified readout error mitigation can be performed to recover the observable $p_0$ with both tight error bounds and greater efficiency than for recovering the full distribution $p$, since only the subspace of $\Ro^{-1}$ that describes likely transitions into and out of $0^n$ is relevant.
 Assuming that the probability of a bitstring transition falls monotonically in the number of indiviual bits flipped, this subspace corresponds to the set of probabilities $(\Ro)_{ij}$ for which $i$ and $j$ are low-weight strings.